chef-boneyard/pantry-chef-repo/README.md

 The `pantry` script takes 0 or 1 argument.
 It does the following:

 1. Install ChefDK using CHEF's installation script that downloads the package with the [Omnitruck API](https://docs.chef.io/api_omnitruck.html).
-1. "Vendors" the required cookbooks into `berks-cookbooks` using Berkshelf.
+1. "Vendors" the required cookbooks into `zero-repo` using Chef Policyfiles.
 1. Optionally runs `chef-client` (using "local mode") with the `base` role in this repository if the `-c` argument is used.

+For more information about Policyfiles, see its [README](https://github.com/opscode/chef-dk/blob/master/POLICYFILE_README.md).

 ## Scope